Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Correlating the EFT truncation error in scattering

 We are mainly interested in the quantified hyperparameters $\ls$ and $\cbarsq$ that characterize the finite correlation length and variance of the EFT error.
-A $\GP$ is a linear Gaussian model, and as such there are closed-form expressions~\cite{rasmussen2005gaussian,bishop2007} for the distribution of predicted data conditioned on calibration data.
-Once the posterior distribution, or point-estimates, of the hyperparameters are determined it is straightforward to quantitatively use the $\GP$ to predict EFT expansion coefficients exhibiting a variance and correlation consistent with the calibration data.
+A $\GP$ is a linear-Gaussian model for which there are closed-form expressions~\cite{rasmussen2005gaussian,bishop2007} for the distribution of predicted data conditioned on calibration data.
+Once the posterior distribution, or point estimates, of the hyperparameters are determined it is straightforward to quantitatively use the $\GP$ to predict EFT expansion coefficients exhibiting a variance and correlation consistent with the calibration data.
 Furthermore, one can show~\cite{Melendez:2019izc} that the $\GP$ for the EFT truncation error pertaining to a scattering observable $\yth$ is given by

 where the respective mean ($M$) and kernel ($\ykernel$) functions are given by

 and